 So how do you juggle the needs of three very different audiences?

 Think like a child: you want something that’s funny or exciting or scary–anything but boring!
 You want something you can understand.
 You want something you can relate to yourself.
 You don’t want a lesson, you want a story.
 And remember, good writers are storytellers, whether the project is fiction or nonfiction!

 Think like an editor: you like funny or exciting or scary, too, but you know publishing is a business.
 The books you publish must sell to schools and libraries.
 You’re looking for materials that will work across curricula; you’re aware of trends and needs; you’re alert for red flags that might prevent a school board from approving a book.
 You want writers who will follow guidelines and complete assignments quickly and accurately.

-Think like a teacher or school librarian or school board member: you know what pleases kids, but you have to consider Common Core and help your students meet state standards.
+Think like a teacher or school librarian or school board member: you know what pleases kids, but you have to consider current state-mandated educational standards and help your students meet them.
 You need materials that are on target for your students’ level and abilities.
 You want materials that will be successful in your own community.